 Pebble.
 The name hangs in the air when you say it.
 The darling of Kickstarter, the smartwatch that's acceptable to own.

 Pebble was previewed at CES 2013 before shipping started later in January.
-With 2013 rapidly becoming the year of wearables, the timing was certainly good, even if that inevitably means that Pebble now faces an increasing number of challengers for that space on your wrist.
+With chatter about wearables now everywhere, the timing was certainly good, even if that inevitably means that Pebble now faces an increasing number of challengers for that space on your wrist.

 There's the refreshed Sony SmartWatch 2, the Samsung Galaxy Gear as well as others with smaller marketing budgets, and we're sure the next 12 months will see an escalation in yet more wearable devices.